310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% endbubble %}

 {% bubble Chiaki worried %}
-Why did you have to add *that*!?
-Then who would you have preferred to be with right now instead?
+Why did you have to add *that!?* Then who would you have preferred to be with right now instead?

 Nagumo?
 Sengoku?
 Or maybe Kanata?
 Why’re you always so blunt towards just me!?
 Your dear ol’ grandpa feels so lonely!
 {% endbubble %}